Fraisedesneiges/cayu-backend/README.md

 - [x] Your test code coverage is 75% or more. **[1 point]** 🔵

   > Please provide a link to the `istanbul` HTML coverage summary (or from a similar tool).<br>
-  > On each push to the main branch Jest is runned, via Github Actions, and aswell on every local push with **[Husky 🐶](https://typicode.github.io/husky/#/?id=automatic-recommended)**, here is the screen of the test coverage, we used istanbul because it was already built in Jest:
+  > On each push to the main branch Jest is runned, via Github Actions, and aswell on every local push with **[Husky 🐶](https://typicode.github.io/husky/#/?id=automatic-recommended)**, here is the screen of the test coverage (80% +
+  > test-coverage), we used istanbul because it was already built in Jest:

   <p>
     <img width="850" height="auto" src="ressource/GithubActionsTestCoverage.PNG"\>